 If you haven’t purchased a license, you can always get one by going to our pricing page and signing up.

 Although the majority of the time this error only appears when your license has truly expired or doesn’t exist for that domain, there are cases where your site has trouble contacting our licensing server.
-If you’re sure you have a license for the domain in question, reach out to our support team so we can take a look.

 Low Memory Warning

 This error message lets you know that you may need to increase your WordPress memory limit.
 We have an entire guide on making this change here.
-Oftentimes, your webhost can assist you with this, too.
+Often, your webhost can assist you with this, too.
 Reach out to them if you’re not comfortable making the change on your own.

 Security Vulnerability Detected – Display Errors